brettinternet/brettinternet.github.io/content/recruit/_index.md

 - I'm excited by what I do.
 You can tell by the effort I put into side-projects, what my coworkers say about me, and my commitment to the products I work on.
 - I'm corrigible.
-I believe it's important to find growth in any circumstance and to find something to learn from everyone.
+I believe it's important to find growth in any circumstance and to learn from everyone I work with.

 ### What I'm looking for